 It won’t fix your color overnight, but if you make it a habit, studies show positive results.

-To create the paste, simply mix 1 teaspoon of baking soda with 2 teaspoons of water and mix it into a paste.
+To create the paste, simply mix 1 teaspoon of baking soda with 1 quarter teaspoon of water and mix it into a paste.

 - Apple cider vinegar – Is known as a popular disinfectant and cold remedy because it’s antibacterial properties.
 In addition, swishing a diluted mouthful of apple cider vinegar for several minutes a day can have a bleaching effect on your teeth.